Defining Language Proficiency Levels when Learning a Language

 ACTFL administers over 700,000 tests per year in 60 different countries so the chances are good that there is a location near you.
 You can find complete details on their website.

 Why do you need to define your language proficiency level?

 Other than being able to answer that daunting question, “Do you speak (insert your target language here)?” it is important to be able to define your language proficiency level for several reasons:

 - To achieve your goals.
 Having a clear view of where you stand will help you know what to work on in order to achieve the goals and dreams you have for the language you are studying.

 - To properly represent yourself when applying for a job.

 - To find the best learning resources.
 If you are a self-taught language learner, nothing can be more frustrating than jumping into a course too far above your level.
 Knowing your level will help you make the most of your time by locating study materials you are prepared to digest.

 The next time someone asks, “Do you speak French?” you can now confidently reply, “Yes, I am a low intermediate French speaker.”
 If they do not seem satisfied with that answer, just direct them to the ACTFL guidelines and get back to studying.
 Your brain is too busy learning another language to worry about eloquently defining your language proficiency level.

 Author: Vanessa Ruiz is a language lover with a BA in Spanish and English as a Second Language.
-When she isn’t working to support immigrant families raising bilingual children, you will find Vanessa blogging at Families Embracing Diversity or playing with her own bilingual child.
+You will find Vanessa blogging at Families Embracing Diversity or playing with her own bilingual child.